(A) Senile Animal

-(A) Senile Animal is the 15th album by American rock band Melvins, released on October 10, 2006 on Ipecac Recordings.
+(A) Senile Animal is the fifteenth album by the American rock band Melvins, released on October 10, 2006 on Ipecac Recordings.
 After bassist Kevin Rutmanis' departure the two remaining members of the Melvins joined forces with Big Business, a duo consisting of Jared Warren on bass and Coady Willis on drums.

 Background

 On the line-up change, frontman Buzz Osborne spoke to Kerrang! in 2008, stating:

 When it became obvious we wouldn't be working with Kevin again, me and Dale were very discouraged fellows – I was bummed out for 18 months!
 We didn't know what we were going to do, but we knew we were going to do something.
 We'd played with Big Business and Jared [Warren]'s name had been batted around when we were thinking of bass players but I thought instead of just getting him, why don't we just get both those guys?
 We thought about two drummers a long time ago and messed around a little bit but [getting Coady Willis, Big Business' drummer] was the best decision we could have made.
 I'm not afraid of making changes and everything's worked out perfectly for everybody including Kevin.
 This record is one of my favourites and I think we're just scratching the surface of what we can do with these guys.

 A music video for "The Talking Horse" was made and shown in 2007.

-The song "A History of Bad Men" appears in the film I Know Who Killed Me and in the TV show True Detective.